DonBower/HamGoBox/Pi/README.md

 Set up your wifi by copying the file [wpa_supplicant.conf](https://github.com/DonBower/HamGoBox/blob/master/Pi/wpa_supplicant.conf) to the sd card and then edit the file, replacing the <> values with your WiFi name and password.

-For the Lite version, there should already be an empty file named ssh.
+Create an empty file called ssh on the sd card.
 This enables the ssh protocol on the RaspberryPi, which is good, because there is no GUI on this machine.

 Plug the SD card into the Pi